tachyons/tachyons.github.io/_posts/2017-02-16-lets-learn-rack-by-implementing-it-from-scratch.markdown

 end
 ```

-Now we have Srack::Server.start method .
-But it is doing nothing .
-Since we want Server object , we can delegate our start method to it's instance method .
+Now we have Srack::Server.start method.
+But it is doing nothing.
+Since we want Server object, we can delegate our start method to it's instance method.

 ```ruby
 module Srack